ethan-campbell/ethan-campbell.github.io/_pages/research.md

 * Effects of Taylor column dynamics on mixing, deep ventilation, and biogeochemistry
 * Changes in Southern Hemisphere subpolar gyre strength under anthropogenic forcing
 * Pathways of Antarctic Bottom Water formation during glacial climates
-* Influence of offshore deep convection on records from Ocean Drilling Project (ODP) Sites 689 and 690 at Maud Rise

 ---
 <!---